bsc-pm/ovni/doc/runtime/tracing.md

-# Tracing a program
+# Tracing a new program

-Read carefully this document before using libovni to generate a trace.
+Read carefully this document before using libovni to instrument a new component.
+There are a few rules you must follow to ensure the runtime trace is correct.

 ## Trace processes and threads